 Impeachment is a two-part process that allows state or federal legislatures in the United States to remove either an elected or appointed official from office for "high crimes and misdemeanors."
 The process begins in the state or federal house of representatives.
 After a trial, the official then faces an impeachment vote by the lower house.
 House votes typically only require a majority vote for impeachment.
-If the official is impeached by the house, then it is then referred to the state or federal senate.
+If the house impeaches the official, it is referred to as the state or federal senate.

 The state or federal senate then decides if that official will be convicted and removed from office based on the findings of the House during the impeachment process.
-Unlike the vote in the house for impeachment, most senates are required to have 2/3 majority to remove an official from office.
+Unlike the vote in the house for impeachment, most senates must have a 2/3 majority to remove an official from office.
 Impeachment and conviction represent a critical part of the checks and balances envisioned by the Constitution and also by local and state laws.
-While impeachment of presidents has been rare, judges, congressional members, governors, and others have been impeached and convicted while holding office.
+While presidential impeachments have been rare, but judges, congressional members, governors, and others have been impeached and convicted while holding office.

 Early Impeachments in the 18th and 19th Century

-Impeachments are the first step in a process to remove by the lower legislative house when an alleged crime has been committed by an official, often during their tenure.
-History also shows that it is possible to remove an official for a crime committed before they entered office.
+Impeachments are the first step to remove by the lower legislative house when an alleged crime has been committed by an official, often during their tenure.
+History also shows that it is possible to remove an official for a crime committed before entering office.
 William Blount (Figure 1) was the first elected official who was impeached.
 He was a senator from Tennesse and in 1797 was impeached for conspiring with Great Britain to wage war and capture Spanish territory so that his real estate ventures would benefit.
-The senator was a known land speculator who had purchased territory in western Tennessee and other surroundings.
-He had over purchased and was in debt, thus to raise the land's value he tried to have Great Britain seize territory in Louisiana from Spain, as colonists might be forced to move to areas where he owned land.
+The senator was a known land speculator who had purchased the territory in western Tennessee and other surroundings.
+He had over purchased and was in debt.
+Thus to raise the land's value, he tried to have Great Britain seize territory in Louisiana from Spain, as colonists might be forced to move to areas where he owned land.

-This decision backfired on him and the House of Representatives tried to impeach him for conspiring with a foreign state to launch a war between Spain and Great Britain, but ultimately the Senate refused to accept the House's oversight and decision.
-The Senate did remove him anyway but during this early history of the United States the Senate wanted more separation from the House.
+This decision backfired on him, and the House of Representatives tried to impeach him for conspiring with a foreign state to launch a war between Spain and Great Britain.
+Still, ultimately the Senate refused to accept the House's oversight and decision.
+The Senate did remove him anyway, but during this early history of the United States, the Senate wanted more separation from the House.

-During the time between the founding of the United States and the Civil War, there were just three impeachments, all of whom were judges.
-Two of these were local district Judges, John Pickering, and James Peck, but one was a chief justice (Samuel Chase).
-Most of the issues against them had to do with abuse of power, and drunkness in the case of John Pickering.
+During the time between the founding of the United States and the Civil War, there were just three impeachments: judges.
+Two of these were local district Judges, John Pickering and James Peck, but one was a chief justice (Samuel Chase).
+Most of the issues against them had to do with abuse of power and drunkness in the case of John Pickering.
 In the case of Samuel Chase, Thomas Jefferson had found him obstructionist in his political agenda after the 1800 election.
-Although a signatory of the Declaration of Independence, Samuel Chase had been known for irregular behavior including using his position in the Contential Congress to improve his business dealings.
-He was appointed by Washington to the Supreme Court and during the time of Jefferson, the Supreme Court was seen as a threat to seizing too much power.
+Although a signatory of the Declaration of Independence, Samuel Chase had been known for irregular behavior, including using his position in the Continental Congress to improve his business dealings.
+Washington appointed him to the Supreme Court, and during the time of Jefferson, the Supreme Court was seen as a threat to seizing too much power.

-In 1803, articles of impeachment were brought up against him, dealing with the justice's behavior against Thomas Cooper and others.
+In 1803, impeachment articles were brought up against him, dealing with the justice's behavior against Thomas Cooper and others.
 Thomas Cooper was tried under the Alien and Sedition Acts for criticizing John Adams, the previous president.
 Samuel Chase repeatedly riled against Thomas Cooper, a close friend to Thomas Jefferson, leading to Thomas Jefferson trying to remove Samuel Chase from office because he saw him overstepping his bounds.
-Ultimately, this proved unsuccessful for Jefferson and Chase was formally acquited by the Senate in 1805.
+Ultimately, this proved unsuccessful for Jefferson, and Chase was formally acquitted by the Senate in 1805.

 During the Civil War, there was a successful impeachment of a district judge (West Humphreys) for supporting the South in 1862.
-However, it was the trial of Andrew Johnson in 1868 that proved to be the first impeachment trial against a sitting president.
-Andrew Johnson, never a strong believer in giving rights to former slaves, came to office as vice-president to Lincoln in 1864 as part of a national unity ticket that had him, a Democrat, serve with Lincoln, a Republican.
-During the early reconstruction years, Congress repeatedly refused the return of former Southern leaders back to power that Southern states tried to reinstate into the Union.
-Johnson was sympathetic to the Southern states, setting the stage for conflict with Congress, where they eventually limited his power to shape his cabinet by passing the Tenure of Office Act that prohibited Johnson from firing members of his cabinet.
+However, the trial of Andrew Johnson in 1868 proved to be the first impeachment trial against a sitting president.
+Andrew Johnson, never a strong believer in giving rights to former slaves came to office as vice-president to Lincoln in 1864 as part of a national unity ticket that had him, a Democrat, served with Lincoln, a Republican.
+During the early reconstruction years, Congress repeatedly refused the Southern states' return to power that Southern states tried to reinstate into the Union.
+Johnson was sympathetic to the Southern states, setting the stage for conflict with Congress.
+They eventually limited his power to shape his cabinet, bypassing the Tenure of Office Act that prohibited Johnson from firing his cabinet members.